Skip to main content

 Long-Term Effects on Bone Mineral Density

-The positive effects of testosterone therapy on (BMD) are well-established in the scientific literature.
+The positive effects of testosterone therapy on bone mineral density (BMD) are well-established in the scientific literature.
 Testosterone plays a crucial role in bone health in both men and women.
 It stimulates the activity of osteoblasts, the cells that build new bone, and it is also aromatized to estrogen, which is a potent inhibitor of bone resorption (the breakdown of old bone).
 Hypogonadism is a known risk factor for osteoporosis and fractures in men.

 Numerous studies have demonstrated that testosterone therapy can significantly increase BMD in hypogonadal men, particularly at the lumbar spine and hip.
 The greatest increases in BMD are typically observed during the first year of treatment.
 Long-term therapy has been shown to maintain these gains, helping to preserve bone strength and reduce the risk of fractures.
-While large-scale, long-term fracture outcome trials are still needed, the consistent and significant improvements in BMD provide strong evidence for the skeletal benefits of testosterone therapy in men with documented hypogonadism.

-In women, the data on testosterone and is less extensive, but the available evidence suggests a similar beneficial effect.
+In women, the data on testosterone and bone health is less extensive, but the available evidence suggests a similar beneficial effect.
 Testosterone therapy, often in combination with estrogen, has been shown to improve BMD in postmenopausal women.
 This is an important consideration, as osteoporosis is a major health concern for this population.

 Summary of Long-Term Health Outcomes